 [Crunch] Support Brad Chapman to port bcbio tools and workflows to CWL

-#4 Updated by Peter Amstutz over 5 years ago
+#4 Updated by Peter Amstutz about 6 years ago

 Core of StandardPipeline with boilerplate stripped out: